wblewis7/NOBO.SDM/README.md

 # NOBO.SDM
 Data and R and NIMBLE code for a species distribution model (SDM) integrating structured North American Breeding Bird Survey (BBS) data and semi-structured eBird data to estimate northern bobwhite (Colinus virginianus) abundance, and the environmental drivers of variation in abundance, across the eastern United States.
 ---
-Authors: William B. Lewis, Sprih Harsh, Patrick Freeman, Victoria Nolan, Justin Suraci, Bridgett Costanza, and James A. Martin
+Authors: William B. Lewis, Sprih Harsh, Patrick Freeman, Victoria Nolan, Justin Suraci, Bridgett Costanzo, and James A. Martin
 <br />
-Manuscript Title: Integrating multiple data sources with species distribution models to predict the distribution and abundance of northern bobwhites (Colinus virginianus) in the United States
+Manuscript Title: Integrating multiple data sources with species distribution models to estimate the distribution and abundance of northern bobwhite (Colinus virginianus) in the United States

 ---